Kadisatou/Similar-States-Option-Pricing/2_BaselineModel/methodology.md

 The ARIMA model provides a classical statistical benchmark by explicitly modelling temporal dependencies, trends, and autocorrelation present in historical option prices.

-For each option series, 10 valid forecast dates are randomly selected.
-For each selected date, only information available up to that date is used to generate a one-step-ahead forecast, thereby avoiding look-ahead bias.

 ---

 # 1. Persistence Forecast (Naïve Benchmark)